rkrishn7/couchsync-api/Testing.md

 ## Rohan Krishnaswamy

 I implemented AVA (our unit testing framework) and created global fixtures used to run all test suites.
-Additionally, I implemented the continuous integration/continuous delivery pipelines across both projects.
+Additionally, I implemented the continuous integration/continuous delivery pipelines across both projects and re-factored test code to re-use common logic via testing hooks.

 One **very important** thing to note with AVA: